 - Efficient ULDs and Collapsible ULDs

 Rickenbacker exemplifies the cargo-centric approach.
 The way it’s set up helps accelerate loading and unloading from freighters.
 Airlines can even handle the cargo themselves if they wish.
-Several freight forwarders have air-side cargo terminals, which gives them direct control over their freight.
+What’s more, several freight forwarders have air-side cargo terminals, which gives them direct control over their freight.

 Freight carriers and logistic companies love the efficient set-up here, and no wonder.
-Evan Rosen, President of the Americas for Expo Freight Logistics, explains to Kulisch that his company can unload freight at Rickenbacker between two to four days faster than at his airline’s container freight stations at Chicago or JFK.
+Evan Rosen, President of the Americas for Expo Freight Logistics, explained to Kulisch that his company could unload freight at Rickenbacker between two to four days faster than at his airline’s container freight stations at Chicago or JFK.
 That’s a staggering difference.

 Other shining examples of cargo-friendly airports include Rockford International Airport (near Chicago, USA), East Midlands Airport (near Birmingham, GB) and Kaunus Airport in Lithuania.
 Logistic handlers are finding these airports to be much more efficient than their larger cousins, who focus heavily on passenger airlines and don’t have a logistical speed advantage.

-Digitalisation and the need to be extra resourceful
+2. Digitalisation and the need to minimise manual processes

 The air cargo industry is full of manual processes.
 Not terribly efficient, but doable if you have enough people.
-However, when a global health crisis hits and forces you to reduce staffing levels around the globe, either temporarily or permanently, you know those labour-intensive processes have had their day.
+However, when the global health crisis hit three years ago, staffing levels around the globe took a severe hit, and they haven’t recovered yet.
+Surely, this is the wake-up call the industry needed to eliminate labour-intensive processes.

 Another great example of collaborative solutions using digital technology is the emergence of the ACCS.
 Basically, an ACCS is a digital information platform that cuts down on paperwork and duplicated data and that allows all community members to interface seamlessly.